AceCFox/feedback-loop/README.md

 ## Built With

-React.js
+ -  React.js
-React-redux
+ -  React-redux
-node.js
+ -  node.js
-express.js
+ -  express.js
-Material-UI
+ -  Material-UI
-PostgreSql
+ -  PostgreSql

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-Special thanks to Mary, dEv, and the Paxos cohort.
+Special thanks to Mary, dEv, and the Paxos cohort for all of the knowledge and encoutragement.
 Bird up!